xwmx/nb/README.md

                            existing content.

 Description:
   Open the specified note in `$EDITOR` or <editor> if specified.
-Content piped to `nb edit` or passed using the `--content` option will will be appended to the file without opening it in the editor, unless the `--edit` flag is specified.
+  Content piped to `nb edit` or passed using the `--content` option is appended to the file without opening it in the editor, unless the `--edit` flag is specified.

-  Non-text files will be opened in your system's preferred app or program for that file type.
+  Non-text files are opened in your system's preferred app or program for that file type.

 Examples: